 After adopting chemical-intensive varieties of corn seed in the 1980s, many small farmers in the Mixteca region found that yields were dropping and the soil was becoming depleted.
 As a result of the North American Free Trade Agreement (NAFTA) and US corn subsidies, maize prices dropped and many farmers could no longer afford the price of fertilizers and pesticides that the new varieties required.
 As the soil declined in productivity, small-scale agriculture became increasingly difficult.
 Erosion, coupled with declining prices for the staple corn crop, forced thousands of Mixtecans to leave the region.

-León’s success has led to interest from other regions and countries.
+León’s success resulted in interest from other regions and countries.
 He has shared his experience in water conservation, anti-erosion techniques and sustainable agriculture at forums throughout Mexico, Central America and the Caribbean, and at various universities and events in the US.

 Watch in high resolution on YouTube.